Hi, I’m Espen. I explore, communicate, and work on ways we may ensure a thriving future for all life.

 Now, while this deep transformative change toward regenerative human practices must ideally be birthed from all corners of society and happen at all scales, as hinted at earlier, mainstream societal institutions and practices, including even approaches to the existential challenges we face, are often severely entrenched in the old, degenerative paradigm.
 One pretty obvious consequence of this is that any ambitious attempt to change basic tenets of that paradigm will be met with great friction.
 As such, we can’t expect this to happen in any meaningful way through those institutions and frameworks—by themselves, at least.
 So, to get to that level of transformational change at also the concrete, pratical level, in my eyes we at least need additional forms of action that essentially live at the border of or beyond the existing system.

 While a lot can be said about the phenomenon, the kind of disruptive public mobilization we’ve lately witnessed in the context of particularly climate breakdown and species extinction could prove a central part of the total equation in that it may provoke greater general awareness and even help open up “spaces of emergence” within the existing structures, e.g. in the political arena, where slightly altered perceptions lead to cascading effects of concrete change of practice.
-Another fringe approach I’m personally interested in is the kind of bioregional-scale regenerative development that both Brewer and Wahl are exploring.
+Another fringe approach that appears promising is the kind of bioregional-scale regenerative development that both Brewer and Wahl are exploring.
 Here, we’re essentially talking the potential for full-fledged, locally manifested instances of regenerative thinking and doing, and prototyping of such concepts are already taking place around the world.
-Besides being a perhaps promising model for how to approach the globally scalable design of truly sustainable human economies, it’s also something that, even in its early conception, might help create local resilience in what is bound to be a challenging time of transition.
-Within that broader, guiding context, my interest not least concerns mentioned worldview dimensions.
-I find it potentially crucial to explore narratives of interconnectedness as something that’s ideally organized not primarily as detached, universal, linguistic “entities”, but instead as organic, contextualized processes that form part of living, learning ecosystems.
+Besides being a perhaps useful model for how to approach the globally scalable design of truly sustainable human economies, it’s also something that, even in its early conception, might help create local resilience in what is bound to be a challenging time of transition.

 Get in Touch